cruncha-cruncha/zork1-compiler/PLANS.md

 Negative damage hurts you.
 You can think of damage as always a high roll or a low roll, never a medium roll.
 Chance to high roll is 50%.
 Damage affects you or your opponents HEALTH.
 You can do more damage than MAX-DAMAGE; this value is more like max base damage.
 A full moon changes the actual damage calculation to DAMAGE +/- MAX-DAMAGE.

 I don't want the monster to one-encounter-KO, so the first encounter it should be surprised, and run away after one hit.
-Second encounter it should attack but let you run away.
-Third+ encounters it should be hard to run away from.
+After that, it won't run away, and will pursue you unless you're carrying light or you leave the underground.

 Obsidian shard is extremely sharp but not strong (has a lot of damage but loses it quickly).
 Once it breaks, it cannot be repaired.